-NEW INITIATIVES &amp; PROGRESS Ensure Seamless Connections We worked with Changi Airport Group (CAG) to enhance existing airport facilities, making them more accessible to Persons with Reduced Mobility (PRMs).
+EW INITIATIVES & PROGRESS Ensure Seamless Connections We worked with Changi Airport Group (CAG) to enhance existing airport facilities, making them more accessible to Persons with Reduced Mobility (PRMs).
 We have also improved the Follow-Me Wheelchairs with additional passenger safety features to enable PRMs to connect seamlessly.
-Grow with SATS SATS Academy, the training arm of SATS, extended more than 50 training progra partnered with SkillsFuture Singapore for the Pilot Enhanced Training Support Pa O Safeguard Operational Safety We have updated our Occupational Health & Safety (OHS) Policy with changes to workplace safety culture, refining our safety processes, and harness technology policy is aligned with ISO 45001 framework.
-Empower Communities We have redeployed up to 1,000 employees to the public and health sectors to se pandemic.
-Many volunteers across our regional operations have also been involv to the needy families.
-O Use Scarce Resources Efficiently We collaborated with Plaslife, a homegrown Singapore company, using a closed- plastic waste over six months, HDPE 02 and LDPE 04 in particular, turning them i - Reduce Emissions Our partnership with Sembcorp will see further installations of rooftop solar pane 8.1 megawatt-peak atop SATS Airfreight Terminals 1 to 4, both of SATS' inflight ca Workshop.
-With this, SATS will achieve 13% use of renewable energy out of its to is expected to reduce 4.3 million kg of carbon dioxide emissions per year, equiva roads annually. ateri otal e mes to key players in the aviation industry, and kage for the Air Transport Sector.
+Expanding the use of electronic airway bills (e-AWB) in our cargo operations has helped our customers and us to save approximately 4.7 million copies of paper.
+Grow with SATS SATS Academy, the training arm of SATS, extended more than 50 training progra partnered with SkillsFuture Singapore for the Pilot Enhanced Training Support Pa Safeguard Operational Safety We have updated our Occupational Health & Safety (OHS) Policy with changes to reflect our emphasis on building a strong workplace safety culture, refining our safety processes, and harness technology in addressing workplace hazards.
+The new OHS policy is aligned with ISO 45001 framework.
+Empower Communities We have redeployed up to 1,000 employees to the public and health sectors to serve our communities during this COVID-19 pandemic.
+Many volunteers across our regional operations have also been involved in community projects such as meal distribution to the needy families.
+Use Scarce Resources Efficiently We collaborated with Plaslife, a homegrown Singapore company, using a closed-loop recycling process to recycle 4,000 kg of plastic waste over six months, HDPE 02 and LDPE 04 in particular, turning them into plastic bags, which were purchased by SATS.
+Reduce Emissions Our partnership with Sembcorp will see further installations of rooftop solar panels with a combined capacity of approximately 8.1 megawatt-peak atop SATS Airfreight Terminals 1 to 4, both of SATS' inflight catering centres as well as the SATS Maintenance Workshop.
+With this, SATS will achieve 13% use of renewable energy out of its total energy consumption and this project is expected to reduce 4.3 million kg of carbon dioxide emissions per year, equivalent to removing about 925 cars from the roads annually.